 4. What is a cyber threat?

-A cyber threat is the potential for violation of cyber security that exists when there is a circumstance, capability, action or event that could cause a data breach or any other type of unauthorized access.
+A cyber threat is a potential for violation of cybersecurity that exists when there is a circumstance, capability, action, or event that could cause a data breach or any other type of unauthorized access.

 Any vulnerability that can be exploited is a cyber threat.
 Cyber threats can come in both intentional and accidental ways:

 - Intentional cyber threat: An example is a cybercriminal installing the WannaCry ransomware attack, which targeted computers running the Microsoft Windows operating system by encrypting data and demanding ransom payments in the Bitcoin cryptocurrency.

 - Accidental cyber threats: Poorly configured S3 bucket security leading to a big data breach.
 Check your Amazon S3 security or someone else will.

 This is why understanding the difference between cybersecurity and information security, as well as how to perform a cybersecurity risk assessment is more important than ever.
 Your organization needs to have a set of policies and procedures to manage your information security in accordance with risk management principles and have countermeasures to protect financial, legal, regulatory, and reputational concerns.

 Should a cyber attack lead to a security incident, your organization should have steps to detect, classify, manage, and communicate it to customers where applicable.
 The first logical step is to develop an incident response plan and eventually a cybersecurity team.